 Each year time betrays me, and I get older one more year.
 This year is no exception.
-Last year, as the sun set on my roller-coaster twenties, I turned 30 and shared 30 life lessons I’ve learned.
-It’s been a year since then, and today (June 29, 2012) is my 31st birthday.
+Last year, as the sun set on my roller-coaster twenties, I turned thirty and shared 30 life lessons.
+It’s been a year, and today (June 29, 2012) is my thirty-first birthday.
 Don’t worry, you needn’t buy a gift for me.

-I am inherently suspicious of lists, as they’re often vapid and overdone and, honestly, not very well written (e.g., 6 Ways to Get Six-Pack Abs in Six Days!, 11 Bloggers Reveal 11 Surefire Hacks to Create a Successful Life-Hacking Blog, etc.).
+I am inherently suspicious of lists because they’re often vapid and overdone and, honestly, not very well written (e.g., “6 Ways to Get Six-Pack Abs in Six Days!,” “11 Bloggers Reveal 11 Surefire Hacks to Create a Successful Life-Hacking Blog,” etc.).
 Furthermore, I don’t enjoy wedging trivial details about my personal life into essays unless those details serve the greater good.
 But alas, a handful of people are curious, so here’s my attempt at a list.
 Perhaps there’s beauty beneath the banality.
 Perhaps not.

 1. I believe the meaning of life is growth and contribution.
 If whatever I’m doing doesn’t serve one—or both—of these things, then it’s a waste of time.
 Each year I grow; the more I grow, the more I have to give.

 2. Yes, Joshua Fields Millburn is my real name, not a pen name.
 Fields is a family name.
 I generally introduce myself as Joshua, but a bunch of people call me Josh.
 Fine by me.
 Seriously, I want you to feel comfortable, so call me whatever you want—Joshua, Josh, Millie, JFM—just don’t call me collect.

 3. I was born in Dayton, Ohio, in 1981.